Recover Encrypted Files or Folders on NTFS Drive

-The easy recovery software - Data Recovery Wizard can retrieve EFS - encrypted files from NTFS partitions.
-To retrieve the files, encryption password must be known or SAM database must be present (Windows 2000, XP, 2003, Vista, 2008, Windows 7, 8).
+The efficient and easy-to-use EFS Recovery Tool - EaseUS Data Recovery Wizard offers you simple solution to recover encrypted files on NTFS drive.
+But the predication is that encryption password must be known or SAM database must be present (Windows 2000, XP, 2003, Vista, 2008, Windows 7, 8).
 User must have administrator privileges.
 The green "sample2.txt" is an encrypted file of NTFS drive.

 It does not work on files invisible due to user's access rights.